-Adam Rodnitzky, is the COO & Co-Founder of Tangram Robotics, a company specializing in assisting robotic companies to integrate sensors quickly and maximize uptime.
+Adam Rodnitzky, is the COO & Co-Founder of Tangram Vision, a company specializing in assisting robotic companies to integrate sensors quickly and maximize uptime.

 What initially attracted you to Robotics?